Spectral Clustering, Bayesian Spanning Forest, and Forest Process: Application: Clustering in Multi-subject Functional Magnetic Resonance Imaging Data

 \section{Application: Clustering in Multi-subject Functional Magnetic Resonance Imaging Data}

 In this application, we conduct a neuroscience study for finding connected brain regions under a varying degree of impact from Alzheimer's disease.
-The source dataset is resting-stage functional magnetic resonance imaging scan data, collected from $S=144$ subjects at different stages of Alzheimer's disease.
-Each subject has scans over $n=116$ regions of interest and over $p=119$ time points.
+The source dataset is resting-state functional magnetic resonance imaging (rs-fMRI) scan data, collected from $S=166$ subjects at different stages of Alzheimer's disease.
+Each subject has scans over $n=116$ regions of interest using the Automated Anatomical Labeling (AAL) atlas \citep{rolls2020automated,shi2021application} and over $p=120$ time points.
 We denote the observation for the $s$th subject in the $i$th region by $y_{i}^{(s)}\in \mathbb{R}^{p}$.

-Our goal is to find and distinguish between distinct clustering patterns for these subjects, while allowing some subjects to share the same clustering of brain regions.
-To achieve this purpose, we use the model in \eqref{eq:np_forest_model}.
-Since we do not know the number of clustering patterns, we set $\tilde K$ as unbounded and use a stick-breaking parameterization, $\nu_k\sim \t{Beta}(1,0.1)$ with $0.1$ to encourage having fewer patterns, $v_1=\nu_1$, and $v_k=\nu_k\prod_{l<k}(1-\nu_l)$ for $k\ge 2$; and we model each ${\mathcal T^{(k)}_*}$ as drawn from a uniform base measure.